 You may have missed it, but AirPods have kind of taken over the world.
 You can’t take a trip to the local mall without seeing twenty pairs of our new plastic overlords whispering into the ears of…everyone.
 AirPods are everywhere, and there’s a reason for that: they’re super portable, easy to use, and don’t require pressing any buttons or opening any apps to get them to work perfectly.
 Still, they’re not without their problems, and it seems like Apple knew exactly what those issues were because the new Powerbeats Pro fix basically all of them.
 So which ones are better?
 Should you buy the best Beats true wireless earphones, or stick with the old standby AirPods?

-Editor’s note: this Apple AirPods Pro vs Beats Powerbeats Pro article was updated on July 25, 2020, to answer a question in the FAQ regarding Android compatibility.
+Editor’s note: this Apple AirPods Pro vs Beats Powerbeats Pro article was updated on August 25, 2020, to answer a question in the FAQ regarding which earbuds are better suited for workouts.

 Which earbuds are better to wear?